joemoose/dungeoneers.d20/docs/equipment.md

 ## Introduction

-The equipment your character carries, and your ingenuity defines your character’s role and specialty in the group.
+The equipment your character carries and your ingenuity defines your character’s role and specialty in the group.

 ## Inventory slots

-Your character has 14 inventory slots to carry items: 2 hand slots, 6 body slots, and 6 backpack slots.
+Your character has 12 inventory slots to carry items: 2 hand slots, 4 body slots, and 6 backpack slots.

 - **Hand Slots**: Items being held, such as weapons, shields, and torches.
 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
 While in combat, you must use an action to fetch an item from your pack.

 Most items take up one inventory slot.
-Some bulky items, such as two-handed weapons, take up two slots.
+Bulky items, such as armor or two-handed weapons, take up two slots.
 Smaller items may be generally bundled three or so into a single slot.

 If you carry more items than your inventory allows, your HP is reduced to **zero** until you remove the excess items.

 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.

 ## Coins